Deitz578/MYFULLBEEMODITEMS/README.md

 4. Copy and Paste link in text file

-5. Download Main Folder in file link(aka download oly the folder that shows up)
+5. Download Main Folder in file link(aka download only the 1st folder that shows up)